 Step One: Measure The Space

-Before anything else, you have to assess how much artificial turf you need for your garden.
+Before anything else, you have to assess how much artificial turf you need for your garden or yard.
 Measure the size of the area and always include a little bit extra in case of emergency.
-Once you have your dimensions, speak to the experts in Premier Grass about the type of artificial turf you want.
+Once you have your dimensions, speak to the experts at Premier Grass about the type of artificial turf you want.
 They will have it delivered to your property when requested.

 Step Two: How To Lay Artificial Fake Grass On A Solid Foundation

-Before you start rolling out your artificial grass in Sydney, you are going to need to establish a levelled foundation first.
+Before you start rolling out your artificial grass, you are going to need to establish a levelled foundation first.
 This approach will vary depending on the type of foundation you plan to roll out your grass on.
 When it comes to price, our installation cost might vary depending on your base.
-We have broken down how to lay out your artificial turf on the most common bases below:

 How To Lay Fake Grass On Dirt